Last updated: September 2019

 Matthew Wilkinson Solicitors Limited (Registered in England and Wales, Company Number 7496907) (“us”, “we”, or “our”) operates the http://www.matthewwilkinson.co.uk website.
 We are a firm of Solicitors authorised and regulated by the Solicitors Regulation Authority under reference 557317 and provide legal services in England and Wales (the “Service”).
 Our registered office is 39 Albert Road Middlesbrough TS1 1NS.

 This page informs you of our policies regarding the collection, use and disclosure of Personal Information when you use our Service.

 We are also registered with the Information Commissioner’s Office as a Data Controller and we are committed to protecting your information and privacy in accordance with our professional rules and obligations under the SRA Code of Conduct 2011 and the GPDR and the Data Protection Act 2018.

-We use your information for providing and improving the service
+We use your Personal Information for providing and improving the Service.

 - If you provide us with any personal data while using this website we may use it to provide you with any information or services you have requested.

 - We may also use it for any other purpose for which you give your consent.
 For example we may send you additional information about the firm or its services, if you have consented to us doing so.